 - Immerse yourself in all fields of coursework.

-- Complete your foreign language requirements.
+- Complete your foreign language requirements (as needed).

 - Keep up with recitals.